 To edit the details or how the name of a language appears in the platform, press the Edit icon in the language’s row.
 Now, in the Description text box, you can type the name that you want to give the language.
 Please note that this is how the language’s name will appear for ALL learners in all areas of the platform, regardless of the set language of a user’s platform.
 Then, in the Reading Orientation section, flag whether the language is read from right-to-left or from left-to-right.
 When finished, press Confirm.

 Please Note: By default, language names and language codes follow the Iso-3166 standard.
 These cannot be changed, but you can change how the language appears to your learners using the language’s description.

 Managing Language Verbiage (Translations)

 The ability to customize verbiage or translations directly in your platform is very useful to preserve organizational naming conventions in your platform (i.e. the name of a menu item, tab, button or description).
-This allows to you to dictate the terminology used in the platform.
+This allows you to dictate the terminology used in the platform.
 In order to edit a translation, or terminology, of a language (set of text), find the language in the list and press the menu icon in the language’s row.
-Now, you can see all of the strings of text of the platform, and the translation for these languages strings in the language that you’re editing.
+Now, you can see all of the strings of text of the platform, and the translation for these language strings in the language that you’re editing.
 Use the dropdown menus at the top of the page or the search bar to better organize and find specific language strings.